 The New Testament in Its World by N. T. Wright and Michael F. Bird brings together decades of groundbreaking research, writing, and teaching into one volume that will open readers’ eyes to the larger world of the New Testament.
-It presents the New Testament books as a literary, narrative, and social phenomena located in the world of Second Temple Judaism and early Christianity, covering the third century BCE to the mid-second century CE.
+It presents the New Testament books as a historical, literary, and social phenomena located in the world of Second Temple Judaism, amidst Greco-Roman politics and culture, and within early Christianity.

 An ideal guide for students, The New Testament in Its World addresses the many difficult questions faced by those studying early Christianity.
 Both large and small, these questions include: